 Business card readers allow you to quickly scan business cards and save the digitalized images in contact programs for easy access later.
 You can take portable devices with you on the go, and mobile apps are even more convenient, allowing you to simply snap a picture of the card – your phone can then automatically enter, sort and save the information on the card in your contact list.
 Business card scanner applications also have scanning functionality and can easily be installed on your smartphone or tablet.
 Check out our articles on business card scanners to learn even more about business card scanners.

 Business Card Scanners: What to Look For

-Physical scanners should come with a USB cable so you can connect it to your computer or laptop to both power the device and transfer scanned images to the software program.
-Most devices come with either a physical disc or instructions for downloading compatible software programs.
+Most physical scanners come with a USB cable so you can connect it to your computer or laptop, both to power the device and transfer scanned images to the software.
+Most devices come with either a physical disc or instructions for downloading compatible programs.
 It should also come with a calibration card, which is used when the device needs cleaning.
 Here are some additional features and options we used to compare card scanners in our review of the best business card scanners on the market.

 Help & Support

 Business card scanners are extremely user-friendly and shouldn't require much additional help for set up or use.
 However, electronics are renowned for their ability to break at the worst possible times.
 If you come across any problems, you should be able to contact the manufacturers through email and telephone support.
 FAQs sections and online copies of user manuals are useful in finding quick answers to common questions and problems.
 Your business card scanner should come with an industry-standard one-year warranty.